-- 1. PhD students cannot request a grad packet until they have passed their prelims. - 2.
+- 1. PhD students cannot request a grad packet until they have passed their preliminary examinations. - 2.
 Only students who have requested the grad packet may participate in commencement. - 3.
-The Graduate School mails packets directly to students' homes, which may take several weeks. - 4.
-The first form in the GDP is due on the first day of the intended month of graduation. - 5.
+The first form in the GDP is due on the first day of the intended month of graduation. - 4.
 Students will not be penalized for submitting their forms early.
 If circumstances change, and they are not able to graduate in the intended month, the Graduate School will just enter the new month for graduation.
 Students will not have to submit new forms.